-Deliverance Fuzzing File DescriptorsIf you enjoy my work, please donate!
+Deliverance Fuzzing File DescriptorsIf you enjoy my work, sponsor or hire me!
 I work hard keeping oxasploits running!

 Thank you so much and happy hacking!